ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/B-borrow-checker.md

 description: "This is usually the hardest part of Rust"
 ---

-### So lets start greating the graph that looks like the following
+### So lets start creating the graph that looks like the following

 ```
      +---+